zfhenz-personal/divvydose_java/README.md

 of 10 repositories, but then 20 additional requests must be made to calculate the total fork and watcher counts for those 10 repositories.
 This, in combination with bitbucket's rate-limited API, could prove troublesome for either real world use of this application or organizations with many repositories.
+<br/><br/>
+I have parallelized the deep linked calls to bitbucket to improve end user performance, but this unfortunately means that the rate limit is also approached more quickly.
+Setting the thread pool size to 3 seems to be the best but may need to be tweaked if the repository count for an organization is larger than the provided examples.

 2. Exception handling<br/>
 In the current implementation, if a downstream exception is encountered, no data will be returned to the user.
 This